 A cheeky epilogue lists theorems in category theory, as a rejoinder to those who still claim that there are none.

-A number of small typos have been corrected in the online PDF version of the text.
+A number of small typos and the mathematicial errors mentioned below have been corrected in the online PDF version of the text.
+The page numbers refer to the published version of the text.
 I am grateful to those who have written to point out these mistakes.
 Please get in touch if you think you may have found another error.

 My contact info can be found on my personal website.